Mission

 6. COMMITTEES:

-The president may appoint committees to address the following special interests as needed.
+The president may appoint one or more committees to address special interests of PTGDU as needed.